Georgia Court Records

 The Georgia State Office of Vital Records does not provide marriage records online.
 Third-party sources provide access to these records upon registration on their website.
 Online access to these records prevents the need to visit the Georgia State Office of Vital Records or the relevant county probate court for access to marriage records.
 This is quite convenient for requesters of marriage records.

-Is Georgia a Common Law State for Marriage?
+Is Georgia a Common Law Marriage State?

 Georgia recognizes common-law marriages from other states where common-law marriages are legal, such as Alabama, Colorado, the District of Columbia (DC), Kansas, South Carolina, Montana, Utah, Iowa, Texas, and Rhode Island.
 Georgia also recognizes common law marriages started in states where they are now illegal if the couple started the marriages before they became illegal, such as in Pennsylvania, Idaho, and Ohio, where they were formally legal.